-As outlined in our Human Rights Policy, Solenis Canada is committed to conducting comprehensive due diligence and certification procedures aimed at preventing human rights, child labor and forced labor risks within our supply chains, in compliance with laws and regulations.
+As outlined in our Human Rights Policy, Solenis is committed to conducting comprehensive due diligence and certification procedures aimed at preventing human rights risks within our supply chains, in compliance with laws and regulations.

 This commitment is achieved through our Supplier Risk Management Program, administered through the Global Risk Management Solutions (GRMS) platform, and required for direct material suppliers conducting business with Solenis.
 The program provides a robust framework for identifying, assessing, and mitigating risks associated with our suppliers, and features individual programs for direct raw material suppliers, indirect suppliers, and on-site contractors.